calebhkelley/calebhkelley/README.md

 - 👋 Hi, I’m @calebhkelley
-- 👀 I’m interested in sociolinguistics, phonetics, second language acquisition, .
+- 👀 I’m interested in sociolinguistics, phonetics, second language acquisition (SLA), and Natural Language Processing (NLP).
 - 🌱 I’m currently working with Python, the Montreal Forced Aligner, R programming, and other aspects of programming and data science.
 - 📫 How to reach me: chkelley@ua.edu or @calebhkelley on Twitter and Instagram.